Cubs vs. Red Sox Player Props Betting Odds

 Bellinger Stats

-- Bellinger has picked up at least one hit in two games in a row.
-In his last five games he is batting .500 with a double, four home runs, two walks and six RBI.
+- Bellinger takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .389 with four home runs, three walks and seven RBI.

 Bellinger Recent Games